fancellu/fs2-examples/README.md

 - Echos commands back to user
 - "EXIT" will say "Byebye!" and terminate their connection
 - "KILLSERVER" will terminate the server

+## REPL

+- A simple REPL example
+- Echos in the input from stdin
+- Exits loop upon "KILLSERVER" or EOF signal